sinclairzx81/threadbox/readme.md

 ## Mutex

-ThreadBox provides a Mutex primitive that can be used to enter into critical sections of code.
+ThreadBox provides a `Mutex` primitive that is built upon on JavaScript [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics).
+It is used to enter into critical sections of code.

 ```typescript
 import { Mutex } from '@sinclair/threadbox'